 Tips for hiking Machu Picchu Mountain:

 - use a trekking pole.
 The risk of falling is high.

 - bring additional water and a little food

 - lighten your load and don't carry a backpack if possible

 The decision to do one of these hikes may depend on the amount of time you have to spend in Machu Picchu.
 I don't recommend that you do these hikes at the expense of spending time up close and inside the citadel.
 If you have 2 days in Machu Picchu, then adding this hike can enhance your overall experience.
-Or if you are not able to hike the Inca Trail, these hikes can be a good faster option.
+If you don't have the time or budget to hike the 1 day Inca Trail, these hikes can be a good faster option.